ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 `Node` struct glues everything together.
 And defines some essential stuff such as `ctx` for handling cancellation and graceful shutdown, channels to handle incoming and outgoing traffic and `syncTick` for periodic pull of the state of other nodes.
 And, finally some helpers for handle peer management which we'll move to separate pkg later on.

-> The main reason for `atomic`'s in our `State` for counter and version is I had basically two options for thread safety either go with a lock or use atomics.
+> The main reason for using `atomic`'s in our `State` for counter and version is that I had basically two options for thread safety: either go with a lock or use atomics.
 Atomics are more efficient for simple operations like counters and version numbers.
 They allow multiple goroutines to safely access and modify these values without the overhead of acquiring and releasing locks.
 When all you need is to increment, read, or update a single value, atomics provide thread safety with better performance, especially in high-contention scenarios where many goroutines might be trying to access the state simultaneously.

 Let's first define our peer management helpers.